bytemare/secure_socket/NOTES.md

 - check whether SO_PASSCRED credentials are verified by the kernel
 - check SO_PEERSEC mechanism
-- document about use of SCM_CREDENTIALS and SCM_SECURITY
+- document use of SCM_CREDENTIALS and SCM_SECURITY
 - Generate add-hoc apparmor profile
+- Create socket under a dedicated, secured directory
+- Check/analyse for eventual memory leaks (valgrind)
+- Add ability to restrain that the peer's binary hash matches and authorised hash or signature
+- Discuss use of SGX

 Socket configuratation

 - See other* socket options
+- change ctx->socket to non-pointer ?

 Testing